How to Book the Sun Moon Lake to Alishan Bus (seat guaranteed!)

 For example, the notes say you must do this at least a week in advance, but the website says 2 days in advance.
 The price mentioned on the form is also different than the current bus price.
 I would trust the information on the bus company’s website (and my article), which were both published more recently than when this form was first made.

 When I sent mine, I included a brief message and email subject in English.
-I don’t think it matters – all that matters is the form.
+I don’t think it matters – all that matters is the key info.

 Step 3: Receive Confirmation